Day 18: Larche 3rd July

 All day view

-It's taken Ian and I 3 hrs to get to the top from Bousieyas.
-Jenny and Graham have had an early morning tea half way up, so Jetboil our water for cup of tea and cake and butter while we wait for them.
-Other hikers arrive.
+We go down 200 metres before climbing 600 metres to our next col, the Pas de la Cavale at 2671 metres.
+The climb starts gently through flowery meadows which turns to a steep gravelly, rocky path then to a small flat plateau where a few hikers are perched.
+Ian and I continue and take 3 hrs to get to the Pas de la Cavale, a famed pass on the GR5 but Jenny and Graham had stopped for as early morning tea half way up, so we have tea and cake at the Pas while we wait for them.
 A young couple, one from France, one from Belgium have come up from the opposite side and join us in a cup of tea.
-Bearded blister man arrives and immediately takes hos shoes off again, rolls a cigarette, and sits back to enjoy the view.
-Several other hikers arrive.
-The Pas de la Cavale is within reach of several car parks, and being Sunday, there's many day hikers.
+Bearded blister man arrives, takes his shoes off, rolls a cigarette, and lays back to enjoy the view.
+More day hikers arrive.

-At 3.00pm we reach the junction of the valley path with the road, where there's a car park full of cars.
-Time for an afternoon cup of tea under a pine tree near a fast flowing stream we'd been following for the past hour.
-I strip off my socks to put my feet in teh icy cold water - I can only tolerate 15 seconds.
-A cup of tea later, and we're back on the road, with another 5 k to go to Larche.
-It's partly shaded by pine trees and much cooler to walk down than the valley road.
-But there's many cars returning from their family picnic at Lake du Lauzanier, and w have to stand aside for them to pass.
+The path through the valley is crowded with Sunday walkers and fat marmots who begin to screech.
+I turn to see two large vultures circling above.
+Ian takes many photos of blue sky before one photo reveals the large 1.5m wing span of these birds.
+At 3.00pm we reach a full car park at the junction of the path and road.
+Time for afternoon tea under a pine tree near a fast flowing stream.
+I strip off my socks to put my feet in the icy water which I can only tolerate 15 seconds.
+Then we're back on the road with 5 k to go Larche.
+It's cooler to walk on the valley road busy with cars and we have to stand aside for them to pass.

 © Jan Somers 2016